Scholé Paratus

 To quote Harold Jacobs, “Algebra is the gate and key of mathematics.
 Algebra has become the language of science.”
 Having a firm foundation in algebra is essential to all higher-level math and science classes.
 This course, using this classic text by Harold Jacobs, will provide students with rigorous training in algebraic concepts and the skills and discipline needed to succeed in higher-level math and science classes in high school and beyond.

-• Forensics
+• Geometry

 • Biology